cztomczak/cefpython/docs/Migration-guide.md

 ## v66+ Changes to Mac apps that integrate into existing message loop (Qt, wxPython)

+These changes are required only on Mac platform.

 In Qt apps calling message loop work in a timer doesn't work anymore.
 You have to enable external message pump by setting ApplicationSettings.[external_message_pump](../api/ApplicationSettings.md#external_message_pump)